 1953 – 1966

 The logo featured a classic serif typeface from the previous version.
-Moreover, the authors left only “F” large and made all other characters small, although they were also uppercase.
+Moreover, the authors left only “F” large and made all other characters lowercase, even though they were uppercase.

 1966 – 1973

-The emblem text has been returned to width, resulting in slightly larger letter spacing, which makes the text legible.
+The emblem text has been returned to its original width, resulting in slightly increased letter spacing, which improves legibility.
 The serifs on the signs were tiny.

 1973 – 1977

-The logo retained the same name, from which the serifs were removed.
+The logo retained the same name, with the serifs removed.

 1977 – 1978